 We are often faced with the decision to entrust the care of our loved ones to the staff of a nursing home.
-You are not alone in this decision; approximately 1.4 million American seniors resided in nursing homes in 2014.
+You are not alone in this decision; approximately 1.3 million American seniors resided in nursing homes as of 2015, according to the Centers for Disease Control and Prevention (CDC).
 Unfortunately, as the number of residents in nursing homes increases, instances of elder abuse become more common for residents and their loved ones.

 Studies indicate that in many cases, elder abuse goes unreported.
-In some instances, this may be a result of confusing signs of abuse as ordinary signs of aging.
+In some instances, this may result from confusing signs of abuse with ordinary signs of aging.
 Since our loved ones change as they age, we may be missing signs of abuse, including:

 - Withdrawal and depression: Seniors are at much greater risk of suffering from depression; their lifestyles often change dramatically when they are moved into a nursing home.
-Unfortunately, it is easy to attribute a change of moods as a part of aging.
+Unfortunately, it is easy to attribute a change of moods to aging.
 However, if your loved one suddenly starts avoiding your hugs, seems to be more emotional than usual, or shows other signs of withdrawal and depression, you may want to consider talking to them.
-If they are being verbally abused, ignored when they need care, or a nursing home staff member is trying to control them, these may be signs of psychological abuse.
+If they are being verbally abused or ignored when they need care or a nursing home staff member is trying to control them, these may be signs of psychological abuse.

-- Personal appearance changes: If your loved one shows signs of being unclean or unkempt, including dirty hair, unshaven face, or skin rashes, this could be a sign of neglect.
-You should also make sure their personal care items such as dentures, eyeglasses, and hearing aids are being provided on a regular basis.
-Should you notice anything that seems out of the ordinary, you should document it carefully, and make sure the signs are not a result of neglect of your loved one.
+- Personal appearance changes: If your loved one shows signs of being unclean or unkempt, including dirty hair, an unshaven face, or skin rashes, this could be a sign of neglect.
+You should also make sure they have access to personal care items such as dentures, eyeglasses, and hearing aids regularly.
+Should you notice anything that seems out of the ordinary, document it carefully, and make sure the signs are not a result of neglect of your loved one.

 Steps to Ensure Your Loved One's Safety

-Should you notice any signs of potential abuse or neglect, the first step you should take is to discuss your concerns with them.
+Should you notice any signs of potential abuse or neglect, the first step is to discuss your concerns with them.
 Should your loved one refuse to discuss the matter or appear hesitant to speak openly, this could be a further signal there is something wrong.

 The next step is to contact the Florida Abuse Hotline at 1-800-962-2873 to report suspected abuse or neglect.
-They will investigate the matter, and attempt to follow up with you as soon as possible.
-In the meantime, it is a good idea to contact an attorney who has experience dealing with nursing home abuse and neglect claims.
+They will investigate the matter and attempt to follow up with you as soon as possible.
+In the meantime, it may be a good idea to contact an attorney who has experience dealing with nursing home abuse and neglect claims.

 Understanding the Long-Term Issues

 We understand the costs involved in moving your loved one are substantial.
 It takes time to find another suitable facility.
 However, if your loved one is suffering from abuse or neglect, it may be your only option.
-The financial burden for this type of transfer should be borne by the party responsible for the abuse, and therefore, it is important to work with a nursing home abuse lawyer.
+The party responsible for the abuse should bear the financial burden for this type of transfer, and therefore, you may want to work with a personal injury lawyer to seek compensation.